 The house was looking shabbier, dowdier and sadder.
 Over the years, the sparkle and gleam facilitated by copious government contracts accorded in the 60s and 70s to Mohammad Iftikhar Buksh, (Farzana’s father, who was also Sabeen’s father’s childhood friend) had waned with the timorous finality of the end of an epoch.
 Farzana remained an odd spectre of that era, languishing absurdly in the throes of practical everyday life.

 Sabeen looked at Farzana with an almost tender look and then sighed.
-Farzana was a difficult person to be nice to, and Sabeen accepted also, that she herself wasn’t a saint either.
+Farzana was a difficult person to be nice to, and Sabeen accepted that she herself wasn’t a saint either.
 So for the past 50 years, the affiliation between the two was generally that of strained congeniality, sugar-coated with exaggerated shows of affection.
-Occasional verbal sparring sessions helped to balance out the socially-impelled relationship sophistication.
+Occasional verbal sparring sessions helped to balance out the sugary sweetness.

 She smiled to herself ….Princess Sabeen!
 Maybe…. probably… hopefully!
-She laughed at her own animated buoyancy, while another little delightful secret also flitted around the periphery of her present elation.
+She laughed at her own childlike excitement, while a delightful little secret flitted around the periphery of her present elation.

 De Khudai pe aman